African Safaris with Eyes on Africa African Safaris with Eyes on Africa African Safaris with Eyes on Africa

 HERMANUS,

-Whale watching near HermanusBoat in the harbor at HermanusHermanus offers some of the best land based whale watching in the world.
-From May to December Southern Right whales come up from the southern oceans to the coast to calve and mate in the shallows.
-In the afternoon we will take a walk along this beautiful coastline before having a dinner out at local restaurant (own expense).
+Whale watching near HermanusHermanus offers some of the best land based whale watching in the world.
+From June to November Southern Right whales come up from the southern oceans to calve and mate in the shallow waters around the Cape.
+In whale season we will take a walk along this beautiful coastline.
+In the summer months we will explore the flowering fynbos in Fernkloof Nature Reserve.
+Enjoy the evening meal out at a local restaurant (own expense).

-Overnight: Guesthouse – twin rooms with en-suite facilities, swimming pool & restaurant.
+Overnight: Baleens Guest House - rooms are twin share rooms with en-suite facilities.
+Telephone, swimming pool & restaurant.
+Free WiFi in lounge.

-Distance / Time: 500kms, ± 7 hours excluding stops for sightseeing & lunch.
+Distance / Time: 420kms, ± 6 hours excluding stops for sightseeing & lunch.

 DAYS 15 - 16; (2 Nights)